Skip to Content

 The basics

-AutonomousActions execute immediately
+AutonomousActions execute immediately without asking

-Approval-requiredWrite actions wait for your approval
+Approval-requiredActions that make changes wait for your approval

-Read-onlyCan only read, no modifications
+Read-onlyCan only read and analyze — no modifications allowed

 Per-tool controls